The Callahan Garden Page

 Southern Bartlett Pear is an unknown local variety named by my friend Larry Brown.

 I am presently chairman of the Nafex Southern Pear Interest Group.
 Nafex is the North American Fruit Explorers which is a three thousand member amateur fruit growing organization.
 We grow many different fruits which we test for adaptability to our individual areas.
 We publish a quarterly publication called Pomona.
 I have included a link to Nafex on this page.

-When we bought the property, Mike Conlin, the previous owner had planted a sweet orange in the spot where we put our new driveway.
+When we bought the property, in December 2005.
+Mike Conlin, the previous owner had planted a Louisiana Sweet orange in the spot where we put our new driveway.
 In the meantime Mr. Mike passed away after a battle with cancer.
-We carefully lifted the plant into a container and two years ago planted it in the yard.
-This year the tree is loaded with fruit for the first time.
+We carefully lifted the plant into a container and in November 2008 we planted it in the yard.
+This year (2013) the tree is loaded with fruit for the first time .
 We love our living memorial to Educator and Coach Mike Conlin

 Our favorite citrus is the Page Mandarin